intel/iaa-plugin-rocksdb/README.md

 # Building RocksDB with the IAA Plugin

 - Install QPL.
-Follow the instructions [here](https://github.com/intel/qpl).
+Follow the instructions in QPL's [readme](https://github.com/intel/qpl).
 The IAA plugin was tested with QPL [v0.2.1](https://github.com/intel/qpl/releases/tag/v0.2.1).
-Note that to access the hardware path and configure IAA, kernel 5.18 and accel-config are required, as described in QPL's [system requirements](https://intel.github.io/qpl/documentation/introduction_docs/system_requirements.html).
+Note that to access the hardware path and configure IAA, kernel 5.18 and accel-config are required, as described in QPL's [system requirements](https://intel.github.io/qpl/documentation/get_started_docs/system_requirements.html).

 - Clone RocksDB with pluggable compression support, under review in [PR6717](https://github.com/facebook/rocksdb/pull/6717)